Working Capital Management

 Working capital is calculated by taking your current assets divided by your current liabilities.
 Generally, a current ratio above 1 means your current assets exceed your current liabilities.
 The higher the ratio, the better.

 The calculation looks like this:

 Working Capital = Current Assets / Current Liabilities

 This formula gives you an idea of the availability of your short-term liquid assets after your short-term liabilities have been paid off.
-It is a measure of your company’s short-term liquidity and is important for managing cash flow and positive working capital.
+It is a measure of your company’s short-term liquidity and is important for keeping a constant pulse on your working capital.